popphp/pop-mail/README.md

 ### Sendgrid

-The Sendgrid transport requires an API URL and API key.
+The Sendgrid transport requires an `api_url` and `api_key`.
+These values are obtained from the Sendgrid administration portal.

 ```php
 use Pop\Mail\Mailer;